Millennium133/ecommerce-app/README.md

 2. Install dependencies: `npm install`
 3. Start the development server: `npm start`

-### ngrok and facebook developer console setup
+### ngrok setup

-1. After both server have been started: `ngrok http ${your own ip address}:${frontend port}`
+After both server have been started: `ngrok http ${your own ip address}:${frontend port}`

+### Facebook Developer Console Setup

-2. Go to facebook developer console: `https://developers.facebook.com/`
+1. Go to facebook developer console: `https://developers.facebook.com/`
-3. First, go to app settings on the left side of the app.
+2. First, go to "APP SETTINGS" on the left side of the app.
-4. Second, choose the option "Basic" and add the ngrok forwarding ip address inside the "APP DOMAINS" field -> For example: `https://eed1-49-228-105-124.ngrok-free.app`
+3. Second, choose the option "Basic" and add the ngrok forwarding ip address inside the "APP DOMAINS" field -> For example: `https://eed1-49-228-105-124.ngrok-free.app`
-5. Third, go to "Use Cases" on the left side of the app.
+4. Third, go to "Use Cases" on the left side of the app.
-6. Fourth, click "customize" button for the Facebook login
+5. Fourth, click "customize" button for the Facebook login
-7. Fifth, choose the option "Settings" and add the ngrok forwarding ip address inside the "Allowed Domains for the JavaScript SDK" field -> For example: `https://eed1-49-228-105-124.ngrok-free.app`
+6. Fifth, choose the option "Settings" and add the ngrok forwarding ip address inside the "Allowed Domains for the JavaScript SDK" field -> For example: `https://eed1-49-228-105-124.ngrok-free.app`

+### Google Cloud Console Setup

+1. Go to Google Cloud Console: `https://console.cloud.google.com/`
+2. First, go to your project.
+3. Second, choose the option "APIS and services" and click "CREDENTIALS".
+4. Third, find your project in "OAuth 2.0 Client IDs" section" and click it.
+5. Fourth, add the URI that is got from ngrok in both "Authorised JavaScript origins" and "Authorised redirect URIs"

 ## Contributing